What we do

 The Chef

 Chef Anthony Salguero is the owner and chef of Popoca in Oakland.
-His love of food comes from eating absolutely everything he could possibly try as a Bay Area kid who often visited family in Puerto Rico and El Salvador.
+His love of food comes from eating absolutely everything he could possibly try as a Bay Area kid who was always surrounded by great food from other cultures including his own.
 He has worked with renowned chefs at the Plumed Horse in Saratoga, Saison and Commonwealth in San Francisco, and Quattro in Palo Alto.
 French bistro Michel in Oakland was Michelin-rated during his time as the executive chef.
 Popoca is his first solo project.

 While Popoca pays homage to his Salvadoran roots, it is very much a reflection of who he is.
 He melds together Californian flavors with Salvadoran ones.
 He uses traditional Salvadoran cooking techniques, including his signature wood-fire cooking.
 He also uses unexpected techniques and ingredients to create totally new flavors and dishes.
 As he likes to say, Popoca is Salvadoran-inspired and California grown.